Carrot Musicians - The Wyldmen

-The Wyld Men are three like minded artists who perform and experiment in the
+Wyld Men are three like minded artists who perform and experiment in the realms

-realms of music, theatre and movement.
-The "Veggie Music" CD is an exploration
+of music, theatre and movement.
+The "Veggie Music" CD is an exploration of song

-of song styles, soundscapes and radio theatre featuring the use of flutes made
+styles, soundscapes and radio theatre featuring the use of flutes made out of

-out of vegetables and other inventive sources of music.
-In this recording you
+vegetables and other inventive sources of music.
+In this recording you will hear

-will hear such instruments as Yam, Broccoli and Carrot Whistles as featured on
+such instruments as Yam, Broccoli and Carrot Whistles as featured on the album

 They have found in live performance that they must be able to create their instruments on stage, or no one believes that they are really vegetables.
 While it is technically possible to create a fingered fife or flute from, say, a carrot, this is an exacting, tedious and lengthy process – and one at which they are not at all accomplished.
 The solution is to quickly create musical vegetables by drilling them out, then assembling a number of these vegetables creates, in effect, a set of pan pipes (no pun intended, though they are all ultimately destined for the pan.
 When playing the street at a festival the Wyld Men like to claim that we are the only musicians out there guaranteed to go home to supper).

 Described as "A playful and eclectic melange of diverse musical styles, comedy and theatre using flutes made out of vegetables as well as experimental instruments such as the umbrella-phone and a whiskey-in-the-jar-o-phone." - it is great music and great fun!